 (B) Evaluation of future deployment of cost-effective DER is to be based on utility-owned or managed DERs.

-(C) DERs will be examined as part of the demand side resource analysis in accordance with 4 CSR 240-22.050.

-(D) The utility will evaluate the potential for integration of DERs to impact grid reliability, to reduce peak demand, and to delay or reduce the size of supply-side resources additions.
+(C) The utility will evaluate the potential for integration of DERs to impact grid reliability, peak demand, and the timing or size of supply-side resources additions.

-(E) In addition to other requirements, DERs will also be modeled, considered, described and documented by the utility consistent with RTO requirements to do so.

-(F) The evaluation must cover no less than a three year planning horizon, on a year by year basis to assess annual and cumulative impacts of DER deployment.
+(D) The evaluation must cover no less than a three-year planning horizon, on a year by year basis to assess annual and cumulative impacts of DER deployment.
 The utility is not required to utilize a twenty (20) year planning horizon as required elsewhere in Chapter 22.

-(G) When assessing opportunities to reduce transmission network losses among the supply-side resources pursuant to 4 CSR 240-22.045(1)(A), the utility must conduct a detailed line-by-line analysis of the transmission and distribution systems.
-This assessment will be conducted on existing and potential utility-owned DER, as well as existing non-utility-owned DER.
+(E) The evaluation must cover an estimate of the reduction in transmission network losses on existing and potential utility-owned DER, as well as existing non-utility-owned DER.